haskellweekly/haskellweekly/data/newsletter/issue-383.markdown

 - [persistent: Postgres migrations should not trigger if the unique key is too long](https://github.com/yesodweb/persistent/issues/1515)
 - [swarm: Parse, format and parse again swarm scripts in CI](https://github.com/swarm-game/swarm/issues/1469)

+## Meetups

+- The Austin Haskell Users Group will meet Thursday, Sept 7th from 6pm to 8pm.
+Location: Central Library (710 W Cesar Chavez St) in room 522.